lvgl/lv_port_an547_cm55_sim/README.md

 ![](./documents/pictures/select_cpu0)

 8. Click the OK button to close the 'Models Armv8-M Target Driver Setup' window.
 9. Compile and Debug.
-You should be able to see the LVGL benchmark running on the FVP window as shown below:
+You should be able to see the LVGL benchmark running on a FVP window as shown below:

 ![](./documents/pictures/fvp_demo)